askrejans/ffmpeg-home-video-tools/README.md

 -Lower res. video ir reencoded to 1080p upscaled mp4 with high quality/low compression.

 In all cases audio is reencoded to 320k aac.
+Video frame rate is forced to 25 FPS.